fvukojevic/My-expense-tracker/README.md

 In Docker Preferences/FileSharing put the directory you copied the project into as path.
 Once that is done inisde the terminal get inside the folder.
 Running `make clean && make setup` will start your application.
 Other make command you can easily see inside the Makefile, and exactly what they do.

-Python part is still not dockerized, will probably get around it next week.
-As of now, once the frontend and mysql db are running on docker, just get inside main.py file and run it.
-Should get things started for you

 ## Authors